 We are especially excited to celebrate these recent victories with a public health champion from Córdoba, Argentina, Dr. Mirta Roses, who recently visited the Sabin Vaccine Institute office in Washington, D.C.
 Holding medical and public health degrees, serving two terms as Director of PAHO and representing the LAC region on the Global Fund Board provides only a small snapshot of her passion for equitable access to health.
 We are proud to have her serve as Special Envoy for the Global Network for Neglected Tropical Diseases, speaking out on behalf of the hundreds of millions of people suffering unnecessarily from preventable diseases.

-Dr. Roses began working at PAHO in 1983 – and became Director 20 years later.
+Dr. Roses began working at PAHO in 1984 – and became Director 20 years later.
 She took action quickly as Director, spearheading the first-ever Vaccination Week in the Americas in 2003.
-This annual campaign was inspired by the Andean Ministers of Health, who after a measles outbreak in Venezuela and Colombia in 2002, planned a coordinated effort to prevent future outbreaks in all the Andean nations (Chile, Argentina, Bolivia, Peru, Ecuador, Venezuela and Colombia).
+This annual campaign was inspired by the Sucre Agreement, signed 23 April 2002 by the Andean Ministers of Health (Colombia, Bolivia, Ecuador, Peru and Venezuela) plus Chile, recommending simultaneous implementation of their national immunization weeks.
+Following a 2002 measles outbreak in Venezuela and Colombia, this coordinated effort was planned to prevent future outbreaks across the Andean Region.

 During the final stages of polio eradication in the Americas in 1991, Dr. Roses witnessed how the power of social communication and community involvement transformed vaccination campaigns into health celebrations.
 Entire villages, countries, leaders and celebrities were eager to participate, injecting a vibrant, dynamic energy into the campaigns.